Hiawatha, Kansas: Hiawatha Middle School

-HMS is a recently erected school in 2000 after moving from Robinson Middle School in Robinson, Kansas.
+HMS was erected in 2000 after moving from Robinson Middle School in Robinson, Kansas.
 The school lies on the east side of Hiawatha, just south of the high school.
 The school is divided into 4 sections, by grade level.
 HMS has an advanced Life Skills technology classroom and a modern gym.
 There is a Gifted-Talented program along with Title Math and Reading.
 There is a softball field to the south of the school and a practice field and track west of the school.
 The Hiawatha Hawks are a member of the Big 7 League, with a total of six teams in northeast Kansas.
 Athletics include cross country, football, volleyball, wrestling, boys' and girls' basketball, and track and field.
 Scholars' Bowl and gymnastics are also available.